jitheeshk/threedprinting.github.io/README.md

    5. Group and Ungroup

    Detailed list of commands used in Rhino could be seen [here](https://docs.mcneel.com/rhino/5/help/en-us/commandlist/command_list.htm)
-* > After desiging the model in Rhino select the entire design and click file -> Import selected.
+* > After desiging the model in Rhino select the entire design and click file -> Export selected.
 Then a dialog box appears .
 Then in the    "save as type" section select .stl format and give a meaningful name.
    <img src="http://jitheeshk.github.io/threedprinting.github.io/Screenshot (38).png">
 * > Now open the .Stl file in Cura and generate the gcode.
     Use the following data :<br/>